nbatwara/Scala-Data-Pipeline/README.md

 ## How to Build and Run
  * Download and import into IDE (created in IntelliJ)
- * Run each Microservice in order * Run with docker(download docker-compose.yml file).
+ * Run each Microservice in order -- Run with docker(download docker-compose.yml file provided in project).
 Open docker quicstart terminal and run:
  ```scala
  docker-compose up
  ```